MTR Western: GeoGenius

 GeoGenius was a company based in Seattle, Washington that produced travel-related audio and video content for GPS-enabled devices.

 GeoGenius was founded by CEO Darren Berg in 2007.
 The company's first client was the parent company, which contracted them to develop GPS-triggered audio and video content for use by their motorcoach tour customers.

 The GeoGenius proof of concept, a multiple channel, multiple interest, GPS-triggered 7-day tour from San Francisco to Seattle, commenced operation in May, 2007.
 Another video tour was scheduled to be installed on MTR Western's "hop on, hop off" city sightseeing tour of Vancouver, B.C. in April 2008.
 Historical and travel-related content is featured on other tours of Vancouver operated by MTR Western subsidiary Sightline Tours.

 The company was developing content for personal download to multiple platforms, allowing tourists to construct their own tours.

-GeoGenius development is overseen by Lorayne Deceour (Larayne Decoeur).
+GeoGenius development is overseen by Lorayne Deceour.